 5) Sticky Traps

 I used sticky yellow traps to get the adult whiteflies.
 Hang them in or right next to the infested plants.
-The whiteflies are attracted to yellow & fly right into the sticky traps.
+The color yellow attracts whiteflies.
+They’ll fly right into the sticky traps.

 Webbing on the new growth caused by an infestation of spider mites.